Dygulybgey

 Dygulybgey (Дыгулыбгей; Дыгулыбгъуей) is a rural locality (a selo) under the administrative jurisdiction of the town of republic significance of Baksan in the Kabardino-Balkar Republic, Russia.
 It is located along the northern border of Georgia.
-Population: In 2002, 98.9% of population were ethnic Kabarday.
+Population: In 2002, 98.9% of population were ethnic Circassians from the Kabarday tribe.

 Kabardino-Balkarian Republic, is home to four mosques, several schools and cultural institutions, and an agro-industrial economy.
 Located in the Baksan urban district, the village boasts an array of facilities, including a dental center, sports and recreation complex, and multiple schools named after notable figures in local history.

 History

 16th Century: The Beginning of Diplomatic Relations

 The first mention of Dygulybgey dates back to the 16th century, during the beginning of diplomatic relations between the Circassians (Circassians) and Russians.
 At that time, the village was known as Tambiyevo, named after its founder, the Kabardian vuork (nobleman) Dugulubg Tambiev.
 Tambiyevo was a small settlement with a few dozen households.